juanmirocks/Levenshtein-MySQL-UDF/README.md

 CREATE FUNCTION levenshtein_k_ratio RETURNS REAL SONAME 'levenshtein.so';
 ```

-That should be all 🐬 ᶘ ᵒᴥᵒᶅ !
+That should be all 🐬 ᵒᴥᵒᶅ !

 #### Note